iobroker-community-adapters/ioBroker.samsung_tizen/README.md

 Does only work if your TV is connected per wire and not wireless.
 If your TV is wireless connected it can only powered on from shortStandby.

-ioBroker uses "in memory" database to hold the data and saves it on disk with resonable intervals.
-There are two types of
-storage:
-- states (values)
-- objects (meta/configuration information)

 ### TV state polling (experimental)

 Work on my 2018 model( NU Series7 )